miyanokomiya/no-mans-folly-doc/src/frames/frame.md

 Shapes on the frame are exported as part of the frame.

 ## Frame group

+### Role
-You can create frame groups that accommodate and align multiple frames inside.
+Frame groups accommodate and automatically align multiple frames inside.

 ![](/assets/frame-align.png)